graphicbeacon/node-auth-bcrypt-jwt/README.md

 ```
 { token: '{token}' }
 ```
+Encode type should always be set to `x-www-form-urlencoded`.
 You will then need to pass this token in your 'Authorization' header sending a `GET` request to `/protected`
 ```
 Authorization = 'Bearer {token}'
 ```
 This will returning a 200 response with "Viewing protected route!" as the content, demonstrating that your jwt was successfully verified.
 If not verified an "UnauthorizedError" type response will be returned.

+You can also signup new users by sending by passing `username` and `password` credentials via **POST** to `signup`.
+Encode type should also be set to `x-www-form-urlencoded`.

 [//]: # (Tagged Urls)
 [Chrome's Postman plugin]: https://chrome.google.com/webstore/detail/postman-rest-client-short/mkhojklkhkdaghjjfdnphfphiaiohkef/related?hl=en